-This exercise applies to all aspects of the deltoid muscle of the shoulder.
-While you can do an overhead press with an exercise machine or a barbell, using dumbbells also offers some unique benefits.
+This technique works the deltoid muscle in the shoulder in all ways.
+Even though you can do an overhead press with a machine or a barbell, dumbbells have their own set of advantages.

-Using a dumbbell as opposed to a barbell has its own benefit, you can identify when you have an imbalance in your shoulder strength.
-When doing it standing you will be challenging your core muscles to stabilize you during pressing.
+Using a dumbbell instead of a barbell has its own advantages: you can detect when your shoulder strength is out of balance.
+When you do it standing, you will be working your core muscles to keep you stable while pressing.

-In everyday life, you may need to put things on the shelves above your head (or your luggage in the upper room of the plane) and this activity will build strength to do it safely.
+You may need to put things on shelves above your head in everyday life (or your luggage in the upper room of a plane), and this activity will help you gain the strength to do so safely.